-Consider the following example, where we have a client who does not care whether the endpoint explicitly supports_requires anonymous responses, and a WSDL which states that the endpoint does explicitly support_require anonymous responses.
+Consider the following example, where we have a client who does not want any responses, and a WSDLfor an endpoint which states that the endpoint requires anonymous responses.

-Example 3-711.
-Client looking for an endpoint which supports Addressing, WSDL states explicit support requirement for anonymous responses
+Example 3-11.
+Client looking for an endpoint which supports Addressing, WSDL states explicit requirement for anonymous responses